 In this post, we take a look at some of the most popular plant extracts used to help support women through menopause, which are contained in our Meno Active super supplement.

 Meno Active is Revive Active’s Super Supplement that aims to support women during their Menopausal Journey.

-The scientific blend of 30 hand-selected ingredients was carefully formulated by our expert team to include three botanical extracts, Ashwagandha, Sage and Green Tea.
+The scientific blend of 31 hand-selected ingredients was carefully formulated by our expert team to include 4 plant extracts, Soya Isoflavone, Ashwagandha, Sage and Green Tea.

-Each extract was identified during a robust research process as playing a key role in the treatment of signs of menopause.
+Each extract was identified during a robust research process as playing a key role in supporting women during their menopause.

 Ashwagandha is known as one of the most powerful plants in herbal medicine and is widely reputed for the benefits it offers to women during menopause.

 In one randomised, double-blind, placebo-controlled study of the effects of Ashwagandha root extract on the key symptoms, quality of life, and hormonal parameters in perimenopausal women, researchers found Ashwagandha supplementation can be a safe and effective option to relieve mild to moderate key symptoms during perimenopause in women.

 Ashwagandha is an evergreen shrub that originates in India, the Middle East and parts of Africa.

 It is typically used in medicinal products, while the tubular root, dried and crushed into a powder, has been used in Ayurvedic treatments for centuries.

 The powdered extract from the Ashwagandha root is normally what is included in supplements and sometimes referred to on supplement labels as Withania Somnifera.